New York Times-bestselling author and book club favorite

 Jamie Ford is the award-winning author of the bestselling novel Hotel on the Corner of Bitter and Sweet, which was awarded the Asian Pacific American Award for Literature and was on the New York Times bestseller list for over two years.
-Ford’s new novel, Songs of Willow Frost, set in Depression-era Seattle, is a story about love, hope, and the power of forgiveness between a mother and her son.
+Ford’s second novel, Songs of Willow Frost, was also a New York Times best seller, and as with its predecessor, has also been a favorite among community reading programs.

-Ford is an alumnus of the Squaw Valley Community of Writers and of Orson Scott Card’s Literary Boot Camp, where he polished the short story that grew into Hotel on the Corner of Bitter and Sweet.
+Ford is an alumnus of the Squaw Valley Community of Writers and of Orson Scott Card’s Literary Boot Camp.
+His works have been translated into over 35 languages.
 Having grown up near Seattle’s Chinatown, he now lives in Montana with his wife and children.

 The History of a Love Story: The Hotel on the Corner of Bitter and Sweet